-Yes, today we’re celebrating the fact that 36 years ago, on Nov.
-20, 1976, Paul Simon walked out in front of a live studio audience for a ‘Saturday Night Live‘ segment that featured him dressed as a turkey and crooning the title track from his latest album.
-Of course, he only made it through a few bars of ‘Still Crazy,’ but the image of Simon in that ridiculous getup remains indelible.
+After all, on Nov.
+20, 1976, Simon walked out in front of a live studio audience for a Saturday Night Live segment that featured him crooning the title track from his latest album – dressed as a certain Thanksgiving-themed flightless bird.
+Of course, he only made it through a few bars of "Still Crazy After All These Years," but the image of Simon in that ridiculous turkey getup remains indelible.

-“You know, I said, when the turkey concept was first brought up, I said there's a very good chance I'm gonna end up looking stupid if I come out wearing it,” Simon told the audience.
-“I mean, everyone said, 'Oh, it's Thanksgiving, go ahead.’
+"I said, when the turkey concept was first brought up, I said there's a very good chance I'm gonna end up looking stupid if I come out wearing it.
+I mean, everyone said, 'Oh, it's Thanksgiving, go ahead,'" Simon told the audience.

-"You know, I felt it was not in any way in keeping with my image, the lyrics, 'The Boxer,' any of these songs.
-They said, 'Hey, you know, you take yourself soooo seriously.
+"You know, I felt it was not in any way in keeping with my image, the lyrics, 'The Boxer,' any of these songs," Simon added.
+"They said, 'Hey, you know, you take yourself soooo seriously.
 Why don't you stop taking yourself soooo seriously for a while and loosen up a little bit, and maybe people will laugh.
 You want to be Mr. Alienation, you can be Mr. Alienation.'
 Well, I didn't want to be Mr. Alienation.
 I want to be a regular guy, but I feel this has just been a disaster.
 I'm sorry.
 I'm just gonna go and change."